LiquidCake/Soft-AT/README.md

 - adjust R11 so board timer ticks ~1sec at a time when counting for shutdown delay - e.g. set it to middle value and change a bit to find proper position empirically during device testing, having set driver shutdown delay to known value in seconds :)
 - insert batteries into mounted battery bay (tested with `AA` batteries)
 make sure not to forget batteries inside bay for a long time because of possible leakage.
 Also for that reason it makes sense to use a very bottom ISA slot for vertical PC cases
 - install driver (.vxd and config) using install.bat (tested to work on Windows 98) - check readme for driver

+#####
+Shutdown process wont be triggered after pressing soft power button if windows is in fullscreen dos mode (like dos game)
+Workaround is possible but would require heavy changes

 ##### force shutdown buttons
 There are 2 force shutdown buttons: